 Calumet is a tiny village located in the state of Michigan.
 With a population of 675 people and just one neighborhood, Calumet is the 540th largest community in Michigan.
-Calumet has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Much of the housing stock in Calumet was built prior to World War II, making it one of the older and more historic villages in the country.

 Calumet is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Calumet is a village of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Calumet who work in food service (12.03%), management occupations (10.37%), and office and administrative support (9.13%).